-- A. The PI, of life sciences research, must identify in the LSU Health-NO Institutional Biosafety Committee application that the research involves one or more of the 15 agents or toxins listed above. - B. The PI must accept the responsibility for the safe conduct of work with the study at the Biological Safety Level practices and procedures assigned by the IBC and the IRE. - C. PI must inform all personnel, who may be at risk of potential exposure of the conditions of this work and assure that all personnel will receive adequate training to perform all activities safely and proficiently. - D. PI will not carry out the work under DURC until it has been approved by the IBC and the IRE and that all risk mitigation plans have been met.
+- A. The PI, of life sciences research, must identify in the LSU Health-NO Institutional Biosafety Committee (IBC) application that the research involves one or more of the 15 agents or toxins listed above.
+As of June 1, 2022, IBC applications are submitted using the online submissions system, Kuali.
+The IBC website1 provides resources on how to submit to IBC Kuali. - B. The PI must accept the responsibility for the safe conduct of work with the study at the Biological Safety Level practices and procedures assigned by the IBC and the IRE. - C. PI must inform all personnel, who may be at risk of potential exposure of the conditions of this work and assure that all personnel will receive adequate training to perform all activities safely and proficiently. - D. PI will not carry out the work under DURC until it has been approved by the IBC and the IRE and that all risk mitigation plans have been met.